-There are ongoing Covid-related impacts all across the supply chain and global supply chains remain fragile.
-Semi-conductor supply remains constrained, but availability for the majority of manufacturers has improved significantly and is expected to result in continued improved new car registration performance through the remainder of 2023.
+There are ongoing constraints all across the supply chain and global supply chains remain fragile.
+Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to result in continued improved new car registration performance through the remainder of 2023.
 Longer term concerns regarding security of water and power supplies in Taiwan, plus the potential for invasion by China, result in an outlook where chips in general remain in relatively short supply until additional manufacturing capacity comes on stream.
 Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past two to three years.

-Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; CPI continues to reduce from the peak.
+Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity (although we have seen slight increases in all three in recent days, possibly as a result of events in the Middle East) and it is hoped that lower year on year prices will continue to feed through into food prices over the coming months; despite being flat last month, CPI is expected to continue to reduce from the peak.
 Container prices and shipping costs remain well below their previous highs, but the global inflation outlook remains complex and recent oil price increases have slowed reductions in inflation across the globe.
 Increases in base rates from central banks, including the Bank of England, are thought to be unlikely to have any significant impact on inflation and appear to have potential to limit growth.
 We expect continued reductions in inflation in the coming months to be a (direct or indirect) result of lower fuel and energy costs - despite increases in the past month, petrol and diesel prices in the UK remain below where they were last year.